neo4j/cypher-language-support/README.md

 ## Getting started

 Run `npm install` in the root folder.
 This installs all dependencies in each package and generates the parser in the server package.
 The next steps depend on which project you want to run.

+## Running the codemirror demo

+Run `npm run dev-codemirror` in the root folder.
+This will start a vite dev server and open a browser window with the codemirror demo.

 ### Running the VScode playground